prince-ao/milestone.ai/ARCHITECTURE.md

 ### Purpose of document The purpose of this document is to describe the design and architecture of milestone.ai.

-### Vision Statement

-Around 2021 Kristi Brescia decided to create a document that displayed what classes students should take at each semester of college and what extra-curricular activities they should engage in, in order to increase their career readiness.
-This document turned out to be successful.
-The goal of this application is to build upon this document and make it more interactive.
-Students will not able be able to view this static document, but interact with it by asking it questions and getting individualized responses.

 ### Features of the application

 - Users will get their personalized graduation milestone box